Brian Fernández: Unión La Calera

-On 4 January 2018, Fernández was loaned from Racing Club to newly-promoted Chilean Primera División club Unión La Calera with an option to buy.
+On 4 January 2018, Fernández was loaned from Racing Club to newly promoted Chilean Primera División club Unión La Calera with an option to buy.
 The 23 year-old scored 11 goals in 12 league matches for Unión La Calera, helping to deliver one of the best seasons in the club's history.
 His final match for the club was on 29 May against Colo-Colo, in which he scored in the 2–0 victory.
 Unión La Calera were 3rd place in the league at the time of Fernández's departure to Mexico.

-Club Necaxa
+Necaxa

 On 7 June 2018, Liga MX club Necaxa confirmed the signing of Fernández on a three-year contract from Racing for a reported $3 million.
 Fernández scored in his Necaxa debut in a 2–1 victory against Club América in the first round of the 2018–19 Apertura season.
 He scored four goals in 15 Torneo Apertura appearances, and twelve goals in 15 Torneo Clausura appearances, as well as two goals in two Copa MX appearances, both scored as a substitute in a 3–2 loss to Atlético San Luis.
 Necaxa qualified for the Clausura Liguilla playoffs, but Fernández did not participate because a transfer agreement for him had been reached.